ctkelley/MultiPrecisionArrays.jl/README.md

 - The API for harvesting iteration statistics is stable.
 - If you're a half precision person, the new factorizatino ```hlu!``` is __only__ 3-5x slower than a double precision ```lu```.

-## I found this package by accident on the internet.
+## I found this repo by accident on the internet.
 Can I complain about it now?

 __I have registered this pacakge so a few people who work in this field can play with it.
 I'll announce it on disocourse when I have the API more stable than it is now.__